 The OAKS offers a diverse and exciting range of experiences which should enable you to gain valuable experiences to take to your first job.

 We feel strongly that to become an expert practitioner in the age group you have selected, you must have a secure knowledge of the type of learning that takes place in the child’s previous phase.
 With this in mind, we also have an initial placement in a partnership primary school where you can experience the teaching of phonics, literacy, and numeracy.

 In addition, you will gain an understanding of how your own subject specialism begins and what transition and progression arrangements may be put in place.

-At the OAKS you will also gain other vital school or education related experiences.
-You will:
+At The OAKS you will also gain other vital school or education-related experiences.
+You may:

-- spend time in a special school for SEND experience
+- spend time in a special school for SEND (Special Educational Needs and Disabilities)

 - explore EAL (English as an additional language) in multi-cultural partnership schools

-The OAKS offers a very diverse and exciting spread of experiences which should enable you to gain very valuable experience to take to your first NQT placement school – i.e. your first job!
+The OAKS offers a very diverse and exciting range of experiences which should enable you to gain valuable experiences to take to your first ECT placement school, i.e. your first job!
 We will keep in touch through this year and offer even more continuing support.

 You can also apply for work experience in one of our schools.
 Visit the UK government’s Get school experience website for further information about this.